saveourtool/diktat/info/guide/diktat-coding-convention.md

 Kdoc should not contain:
 - Empty descriptions in tag blocks.
 It is better not to write Kdoc than waste code line space.
 - There should be no empty lines between the method/class declaration and the end of Kdoc (`*/` symbols).
 - `@author` tag.
-It doesn't matter who originally created a class when you can use `git blame` or VCS of your choice to look through the changes history.
+It doesn't matter who originally created a class when you can use `git blame` or VCS of your choice to look through the change history.
 Important notes:
 - KDoc does not support the `@deprecated` tag.
 Instead, use the `@Deprecated` annotation.
 - The `@since` tag should be used for versions only.
 Do not use dates in `@since` tag, it's confusing and less accurate.